At the Riverside Park Ballroom

 Peekskill, NY - Friday, September 04, 1998 at 01:23:17 (MET DST)

 Comment: Of course!
 That's the whole idea!
-Write to Always Patsy Cline,
+Write to Always Patsy Cline, P.O.
+Box 2236, Winchester, VA 22604. /Per

 Winchester VA, here we come!
 Take care over the weekend and enjoy yourselves.
+Always, Jimmy

 Jimmy W